Electrical interconnections

 [B63] F. Broydé, E. Clavelier, "A Modal Transmission Technique Providing a Large Reduction of Crosstalk and Echo", proceedings of the 16th International Zurich Symposium on Electromagnetic Compatibility, 13-18 February 2005, pp. 341-346.

-Let us note that the paper [B62] contains the detailed theory and the equations needed to proportion a ZXtalk device.
-Several of these articles refer to our patent applications related to the ZXtalk technique, which are represented by the following published PCT applications:
+Several of these articles refer to our initial patent applications related to the ZXtalk technique, which are represented by the following published PCT applications:

 [P26] International application PCT/EP2003/015036 of 24 December 2003 (WO 2004/062129), Method and device for transmission with reduced crosstalk.
 Inventors: Frédéric Broydé & Evelyne Clavelier.
 Priority: French patent application 03 00064 of 6 January 2003.